-Brand awareness is a powerful tool that measures how familiar the target audience is with your brand.
-The objective is to gauge how well your brand compares with competition.
-It is also used to evaluate how well your marketing efforts, particularly advertising, have faired.
+Brand awareness is a powerful tool that measures how familiar the target audience is with your brand relative to competition.
+When we measure awareness, we’re looking for our brand’s category affinity or relevance to a given customer need.
+It is also used to evaluate how well marketing efforts, particularly advertising, have fared.

 Methods to appraise brand awareness